Receiz / FAQ

 What is a receiz?

-Receiz is a verification primitive with one authoritative artifact: the file.
+Receiz is a deterministic verification-and-settlement platform.
+Verification authority is the original file; settlement authority is replayable append-only ledger math.
 A verify link (/v) is optional public convenience for that same file.
-Verification is public and deterministic.

 Is a receiz a file or a link?